Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 If you’re at Festival du Bois anyway, walk across the street and visit the Mackin House Museum while you’re there.

-The Mackin House Museum is open Tuesdays to Thursdays as well as Saturdays.
+The Mackin House Museum is open Tuesday through Thursday and Saturday.
 Hours vary depending on the day.
-As of the last time we checked, on Tuesdays and Wednesdays the attraction is open from 11:00 am until 5:00 pm.
-On Thursdays it’s open from 2:00 pm to 8:00 pm and on Saturdays from 10:00 am until 4:00 pm.
+As of our last check, the attraction is open on Tuesdays and Wednesdays from 11:00 am to 5:00 pm.
+On Thursdays, it’s open from 2:00 pm to 8:00 pm and on Saturdays from 10:00 am until 4:00 pm.

 Le Winston Band